 This Crab Soup only requires five ingredients and it is done in less than 30 minutes!
-A hearty soup with the tasty flavors from the ocean will fill you and warm you up.
-A meal that tastes complex but really, simplicity wins!
+A hearty soup with tasty flavors from the ocean will fill you up and warm you up.
+This meal tastes complex but is actually very simple!

 I'm still coming down off my State Fair food high from Tuesday.
 Please tell me I'm not the only one who dreams of deep-fried green olives in the middle of the night.
 I just made the decision, like this very second, that I need to create my own version of the Fair's fried green olives.
 Coming soon!